10 Strategies for Pet Tax Deductions

 If your dog legitimately serves this purpose, expenses related to the purchase of the animal, and ongoing expenses such as food, bedding, boarding, and grooming supplies, including veterinary care and medication will be deductible.

-#2 – Write-Off Your Pet: Cats for Pest Control
+2) Cats for Pest Control Write-Off

-In the case of Commissioner v.
+And in the case of Commissioner v.
 Tellier, the court ruled that the costs of caring for cats used to control vermin in a junkyard were deductible as a business expense.

 To qualify for a business expense deduction, the cat must be used primarily for business purposes and the expenses must be ordinary and necessary for the business.
 In case of an audit, it’s important to have evidence to support why the cat is needed for addressing pest concerns at your business location and the potential risk to your product or inventory.
 Make sure you can explain and provide documentation to substantiate the use of the cat for business purposes.